m-andreew/Logorrhea/README.md

 # Logorrhea
 This chat server acts as a reference implementation for the Fred Short Message Protocol.
 Also included is a simple client (WordFlow).
+There's a also a curses client (Mercury), which is functional, but shit.

 # Usage
 Run `./certs`, then `python3 logorrhea.py` for the server or `wordflow.py` for the client.